 2. If you are accepted, you will need to obtain a study permit (student visa) from a Canadian Consulate or Embassy.
 In order to do this you will need the following:

 - Proof of funds: International (non-USA) students are required to show proof that funds are available to cover one year’s fees (approximately $18,000 Canadian, depending on your program).
 This can be made up of student financial assistance (see above), your own contribution(s), and/or the contributions of your family/friends/sponsors.

-- Proof of return Transportation: Canadian officials will require that you have return transportation to your home country upon completion of your studies.
+- Proof of return transportation: Canadian officials may require that you have proof of return transportation to your home country upon completion of your studies.